So where do you start?

 Blend: 2 handfuls spinach/kale, ½ cup rolled oats, 1 piece fruit, 2 cups water/milk/coconut water, 1 tbsp flaxseed/handful nuts

 How about a weekly smoothie competition – replacing the office bake-off!
 Encourage others to follow your lead.
 There are some other great energy boosting ideas in our Improving Energy & Concentration lunchtime seminar.
+If you don’t have time for this, perhaps get your staff involved in some Elearning.

 Using wellbeing to get promoted